apache/pekko-http/THREAT_MODEL.md

 **Q3 — File-serving directives.** *Resolved from code — confirm the disposition only.* `safeDirectoryChildPath` contains traversal by two stated measures: a path segment must not be `..` and must not contain `/` or `\\`; and the resolved file's `File.getCanonicalPath` must be prefixed by the base path's.
 So containment **is** claimed, and a genuine escape from the configured root is `VALID`; passing an unvalidated path in is a §11 misuse.
 One residual the code comment itself flags: containment rests on `getCanonicalPath`, whose symlink resolution is platform-dependent — *is a symlink out of the served root a `VALID` finding, or an operator responsibility?* *(documented — `FileAndResourceDirectives.scala:229-274`)*

-**Q4 — `X-Forwarded-For` and client identity.** *Proposed:* Pekko HTTP neither parses nor trusts forwarding headers; `remote-address-attribute` is strictly the socket peer, and deriving client IP is entirely the application's job — so "forwarding header is spoofable" is `BY-DESIGN: property-disclaimed`.
-Confirm?
+**Q4 — `X-Forwarded-For` and client identity.
+ANSWERED *(maintainer)*.** The disposition is confirmed, but the draft's stated basis for it was wrong and is corrected here.
+Pekko HTTP **does** parse forwarding headers: `extractClientIP` resolves `X-Forwarded-For` (first address) → `X-Real-Ip` → the `remoteAddress` attribute, in that order (`MiscDirectives.scala:142-145`).
+What is true is that it never does so *implicitly* — `remote-address-attribute` populates the attribute from the socket peer only, and a route gets header-derived values solely because it called `extractClientIP`.

+**Answer:** the spoofability is documented at the directive rather than defended against. `extractClientIP`'s own scaladoc warns that *"the headers are under the control of the client unless a trusted proxy in front of this server overwrites them"* and directs the reader to `extractDirectClientIP` *"where the address must not be chosen by the client, for example for access control or rate limiting"* — a directive added for exactly this purpose (#1219, `@since 2.0.0`), which reads the attribute alone and ignores headers.
+So "`extractClientIP` trusts a spoofable header" is `BY-DESIGN: property-disclaimed`: the library offers both a convenient and a trustworthy accessor, documents which is which, and leaves the choice to the application.
+A defect in `extractDirectClientIP` — anything client-controlled reaching it — would be `VALID`. *(documented — `MiscDirectives.scala:39-64`)*

-**Q5 — Constant-time credential comparison.** *Resolved from code — this document's earlier draft had it backwards.* `Credentials.Provided.verify` does compare, via `secure_==` (`EnhancedByteArray.scala:37`), which is constant-time; the library therefore **does** provide the guarantee, recorded as §8 P8.
-It is conditional on the verifier calling `verify` — `provideVerify` hands the raw secret to application code and waives it. *Proposed:* a timing finding against `verify` is `VALID`; one against an application's own `provideVerify` comparator is `BY-DESIGN: property-disclaimed`.
-Confirm the split?
+**Q5 — Constant-time credential comparison.
+ANSWERED *(maintainer)*.** *Resolved from code — this document's earlier draft had it backwards.* `Credentials.Provided.verify` does compare, via `secure_==` (`EnhancedByteArray.scala:37`), which is constant-time; the library therefore **does** provide the guarantee, recorded as §8 P8.
+It is conditional on the verifier calling `verify` — `provideVerify` hands the raw secret to application code and waives it. **Answer *(maintainer)*:** the split is confirmed.
+A timing finding against `verify` — anything that makes the comparison data-dependent — is `VALID` at §8 P8's severity.
+One against an application's own `provideVerify` comparator is `BY-DESIGN: property-disclaimed`: passing the raw secret to application code waives the guarantee by construction, and §10.4 states the responsibility.

-**Q6 — Module in/out split (§2 table).** *Proposed:* the split shown.
-Specifically: should `http-caching` be in model (cache-key confusion is a real class), and is `http-scalafix` correctly out?
+**Q6 — Module in/out split (§2 table).
+ANSWERED *(maintainer)*.** **Answer:** the split shown in §2 is confirmed as the maintainers' own, not merely the ASF Security team's proposal. `http-caching` is **in** model — cache-key confusion is a real class and the directive ships as part of the supported surface. `http-scalafix` is correctly **out**, along with the test kits, `http-bench-jmh`, `docs`, `project`, `scripts` and `legal`: a finding in any of them is `OUT-OF-MODEL: unsupported-component` per §3.

-**Q7 — The §3/§7/§9 non-goals.** *Proposed:* Pekko HTTP provides no authentication system, no authorization policy, no CSRF protection and no XSS/output encoding, and in-JVM attackers plus a malicious embedding application are out of the adversary model — while the remote HTTP client, a malicious upstream (client API), and a cross-origin web attacker (where CORS is on) are all **in**.
-Confirm the split?
+**Q7 — The §3/§7/§9 non-goals.
+ANSWERED *(maintainer)*.** **Answer:** the split is confirmed as stated.
+Pekko HTTP provides **no** authentication system, authorization policy, CSRF protection or XSS/output encoding — reports against those are `BY-DESIGN: property-disclaimed` per §9. **Out** of the adversary model: attackers with code execution in the embedding JVM, and a malicious embedding application (a route that deliberately leaks is an application bug). **In**: the remote HTTP client (primary), a malicious upstream server where the application drives the client API against an untrusted endpoint, and a cross-origin web attacker where the application has enabled `cors()`.
+This closes the §3, §7 and §9 non-goals as maintainer-stated rather than inferred.

-**Q8 — TLS.** *Proposed:* where Pekko HTTP terminates TLS, protocol and cipher selection come from the application-supplied JSSE context, so "weak cipher accepted" is a deployment finding, not a library one.
-Confirm — and is in-process termination a supported production posture, or is proxy termination the expectation?
+**Q8 — TLS.
+ANSWERED *(maintainer)*.** **Answer:** confirmed.
+Where Pekko HTTP terminates TLS via `HttpsConnectionContext`, protocol and cipher selection come from the JSSE context the application supplies; Pekko HTTP neither pins a cipher suite nor overrides the JDK's defaults.
+"Weak cipher accepted" is therefore a deployment finding against that context or the JDK, not a library one — `OUT-OF-MODEL: trusted-input` per §6, which marks configuration as operator-supplied.
+A defect in how Pekko HTTP *drives* the context — failing to apply a supplied restriction, or continuing after a handshake failure — would be `VALID`.

-**Q9 — The negative claims in §5.** These are inferred and hard to cite.
-Are any wrong — does Pekko HTTP bind ports, write files, or mutate process-global state in ways an integrator would not expect?
+On the second half: **in-process termination is supported**, and `HttpsConnectionContext` is a first-class API.
+It is not, however, the posture the documentation steers production deployments toward — §4's quoted recommendation to front the service with an enterprise-grade routing solution or load balancer applies to TLS as much as to volume defence (§14 Q1), and in such a deployment termination is commonly the proxy's job.
+Both are supported; the fronted one is what the docs recommend.

+**Q9 — The negative claims in §5.** *Resolved from code — confirm the disposition only.* Scanned the main sources of `http-core`, `http`, `parsing`, `http-caching` and `http-cors`: no `addShutdownHook`, no `ProcessBuilder`/`Runtime.exec`, no `Signal`/`SignalHandler`, no file-writing API, no `System.setProperty`/`Security.*`/`setDefault`, and no bind outside the public `Http().bind*` entry points.
+All four claims hold **for Pekko HTTP's own code**, and §5 now cites the scan rather than asserting them.
+The caveat worth a maintainer's eye is the inherited one: the `ActorSystem` registers shutdown hooks that Pekko HTTP does not, so *"Pekko HTTP installs no shutdown hook"* is true while *"a Pekko HTTP process has no shutdown hook"* is false. **Is stating that boundary here — rather than deferring the whole topic to the companion model — the split you want?**

 **Q10 — Coexistence (meta).** `docs/src/main/paradox/security.md` has a "Security model" section that this document expands considerably. *Proposed:* this file becomes canonical for **scope and triage**, `security.md` stays canonical for **announcements and reporting**, and its "Security model" section becomes a short pointer here.
 Agree?